Harbour Master Graham Alecock-Smith explains the plans for Newquay Harbour.

 A view of the harbour and its beach from the quay.

 I first filmed the harbour at Newquay from above, opposite the Red Lion pub.
 You’re in the centre of town here, so facilities are all around you.
 I also remember the seagulls being the biggest I’ve ever seen in Cornwall.
-Newquay’s a fine town to visit, despite its mixed reputation.
+Newquay’s a fine town to visit.
 This part of town was attractive, with the gig, lifeboats, fishing boats and beach all at hand.

 With fisherman Kev Rogers on the harbour wall, including his concerns about the quota system.